Inference

 For on-demand customers, billing is done on a per-minute basis when containers are running.
 Scale-to-Zero allows rarely used models to incur no costs, while still making the models available to receive requests.

-is scaled to zero due to being idle, it usually takes 15-60 seconds depending on the model size until the first API request is answered.
+is scaled to zero due to being idle, it can take between 15 and 60 seconds, depending on the model size, until the first API request is answered.
 If this is unacceptable, it is recommended to set minReplicas

 to 1